openfl/OpenFLDevelopersGuide/using-the-drawing-api/advanced-use-of-the-drawing-api.md

 Using winding rules

-Flash Player 10 and later, Adobe AIR 1.5 and later
+OpenFL 10 and later, Adobe AIR 1.5 and later

 These fill rules are complicated, but in some situations they are necessary.
 For example, consider drawing a star shape.
 With the standard even-odd rule, the shape would require ten different lines.
 With the non-zero winding rule, those ten lines are reduced to five.
-Here is the ActionScript for a star with five lines and a non-zero winding rule:
+Here is the Haxe for a star with five lines and a non-zero winding rule:

 graphics.beginFill(0x60A0FF);